monosense25/k8s-gitops/kubernetes/cluster-0/README.md

-## INFRA Cluster
+## cluster-0

-Infra cluster is my home k8s cluster.
-All of my homeprod services run in this cluster
+cluster-0 is my homeprod cluster.

 ## How to bootstrap

-Assuming you are in the `infra` root folder:
+Assuming you are in the `cluster-0` root folder:

 ### Flux